Frank Zappa's musical language

 In the left menu of this site you can find a discussion taking place between me and an American scientist, Brett Clement.
 It's very interesting material with its main benefit being that it enticed me to look at a large number of compositions anew and deepen the analysis of them.
 About blues Brett writes: "Blues aspects in Zappa range from full-on 12-bar blues based music (ex.
 Road Ladies) to blues-styled solos over static one-chord vamps (ex.
 The Gumbo Variations).
 Almost without fail, Sloots analyzes these situations as Dorian or Mixolydian.
 In certain cases, he is simply wrong (ex.
 Lost in a Whirlpool/Been to Kansas; basically, there is no way that the 12-bar blues can be labeled as strictly Dorian).
 In others, there is a possibility that the term "Dorian" could be used to describe the music, but with an important qualification: [etc.]"

 See the Imaginary diseases section of this study at "Been to Kansas City in A minor" for the full citation and a lot of comment.
 In this case Brett has a point.
-In the example above Frank is soloing following solely E Dorian, while Bobby is using a chord scheme that can't be attributed to one particular scale:
+In the example above Frank is soloing following solely E Dorian (my guess would be that Brett prefers to call it minor pentatonic with the C# from bar 4 being incidental).
+Bobby is using the following chord scheme:

 - bars 1-4: E9